thinkitcojp/tibooks-maker/README.md

-# 注意事項

-tibooks-makerによって生成されるPDFが、印刷環境によってフォントがうまく設定されない現象が確認できています。その場合は、AcrobatでいったんPSファイル（.ps）として保存した後にAcrobat Distillerで「X/1a」に準拠したPDFを生成し直す必要があります。

-# tibooks-maker
+# What's this?
-tibooks-maker is customized Re:VIEW-platform for [Think IT Books](https://thinkit.co.jp/tibooks,Think IT Books)
+"tibooks-maker" is easy publishing for pBooks & eBooks. customized Re:VIEW-platform for [Think IT Books](https://thinkit.co.jp/tibooks,Think IT Books)

-* OS X apps (all in one package)
+* tibooks-maker is OS X apps (all in one package) constructed from the following components:
  * Re:VIEW
  * Ruby
  * TeX Live
+  * uplatex
- * Fontset
+  * dvipdfmx

  Copyright ©2015 Impress Corporation, An Impress Group Company.
 All rights reserved.<br>
  special thanks Munehiro Yamamoto (Green Cherry Ltd.)